newham/machine_learning/README.md

 [mnist_train.csv](https://pjreddie.com/media/files/mnist_train.csv)
 [mnist_test.csv](https://pjreddie.com/media/files/mnist_test.csv)

-`mnist_dataset/` include a small data set of mnist : 100 for tranning , 10 for test
+`mnist_dataset/` include a small data set of mnist : 100 for trainning , 10 for test

 As you can see , only use the 100 trainning data set , we can achieve the **60%~70%** right rate!!